likepvc/isotopesoap/docs/grooved.rst

 **grooved** is a stupidly simple music player that runs as a daemon instead of showing a fancy GUI.
-I'm kinda lazy, so instead or re-implementing some of the features that make up a music pla
+I'm kinda lazy, so instead or re-implementing some of the features that make up a music player, I just used stuff someone else already bu